KifoPL/kifo-clanker/commandList.md

 	- `perms <user_or_role_id>` - lists perms for specific user/role
 - Required user permissions: SEND_MESSAGES, MANAGE_CHANNELS

+### prefix

+- This command informs you in detail how you can change server prefix.
+- Usage:
+	- `prefix` - sends a DM with details on prefix change process.
+- Required user permissions: SEND_MESSAGES

 ### react

 - This command tells the bot to react to all messages in the channel with specific reactions.